 1 Corporate Information

-Zee Learn Limited ("the Company") was incorporated in the State of Maharashtra on 4 January, 2010.
+Zee Learn Limited ("the Company") was incorporated in State of Maharashtra on 4 January, 2010.
 The Company is one of the most diversified premium education companies which delivers learning solutions and training through its multiple products viz.
 Kidzee, Mount Litera Zee Schools, Mount Litera World Preschool, Zee Institute of Media Arts (ZIMA), Zee Institute of Creative Arts (ZICA) and E - Learning Online Education and Testing.

-The standalone financial statements of the Company for the year ended 31 March 2024, were authorised for issue by the Board of Directors at their meeting held on 28 May 2024.
+The standalone financial statements of the Company for the year ended 31 March 2025, were authorised for issue by the Board of Directors at their meeting held on 15 May 2025.

-2 A Basis of preparation and Materialaccounting policies
+2 A Basis of preparation and material

 a Basis of preparation